 Get Help When You Need It

-Some people can't conquer it alone.
+If you’re struggling to minimize stressors in your life and adopt new coping mechanisms, it’s important to seek assistance with these goals.
+Not everyone can conquer these challenges alone.
 There is no shame in getting professional help from a therapist or counselor.
-Be honest about your behaviors so you can get the help you need to stop self-destructing.
+Be honest about your feelings and behaviors so you can get the help you need to stop self-destructing and begin nurturing yourself.